IBM/merlin-docs/docs/guides/git/sources_into_git_from_source_files.md

 ![image](https://user-images.githubusercontent.com/32166038/207347201-29c66464-64d5-4f86-b8eb-db9ceea55bcd.png)

+Warning: if there are many source members, submit this macro-command.

 ## Create development environment
 A development environment in mandatory to create a version in ARCAD.
 To do that, use the ADCLENV command.